schulze-paul/Ray-Tracer/README.md

 <img width=500 src=https://raw.githubusercontent.com/schulze-paul/ray-tracer/main/images/cython_speedup.png>

-**Figure 2: 4.4x Speedup using the custom C extension over an equivalent pure Python implementation.**

 I created a custom Python extension in C using [Cython](https://cython.org/) to handle the bulk of the computational expenses.
 This includes a 3D vector extension class with corresponding operators as well as dot and cross product.
 It also includes a base class for rays and the hit detection.